KeTchUP42/flash/docs/manual/components/triggers/PlayerDeathZone.md

- ## DeathTrigger
+ ## PlayerDeathZone

- This trigger sets health points to zero for all mobs or players who enters the trigger area.
+ This trigger sets health points to zero for all players who enters the trigger area.
- It generates atomic triggers, each of which is responsible for processing its own objects.

  **Configuration block example:**

-    [DeathTrigger]
+    [PlayerDeathZone]
     POSITION = 475:500
     SIZE = 100:100
     ANGLE = 0